notnil/fenify-3D/README.md

 ## Training

-Previous open source board detection models preprocess the board by dividing it into 64 squares and classifying each square separately.
-Fenify-3D avoids this preprocessing and predicts all 64 squares directly from the model.
-While harder to train, this methodology enables much wider viewing angles and doesn't fail with occlusion.
+Previous open-source models for board detection typically preprocess the image by segmenting the board into 64 individual squares, analyzing each square in isolation.
+In contrast, Fenify-3D eschews this preprocessing step, opting instead to infer the state of all 64 squares directly from the full board image.
+Although this approach presents greater challenges during the training phase, it confers the advantage of tolerating wider viewing angles and maintaining robustness in the presence of occlusion.

 ### Dataset and Augmentation

 ![Alt text](readme-assets/image-007.png)

-The dataset for training includes 30,000 synthetic and 9,505 crowdsourced images.
-The dataset was also augmented using color and geometric transformations during training.
-Augmentations were limited by two primary factors.
-Vertical flips, horizontal flips, and significant rotations weren't possible since it would materially affect the visual representation of the pieces.
-Piece placement is relative to the viewing angle, not an absolute placement.
-Horizontal flips were implemented by wrapping both the image and board transformations together.
-Color augmentations were also limited to prevent pixel intensity inversion.
-If light and dark colors are inverted, the piece color assignments would be incorrect.
+The training dataset comprises 30,000 synthetic images alongside 9,505 images sourced via crowdsourcing.
+During the training process, the dataset was expanded through the use of color and geometric transformations.
+However, this augmentation was constrained by certain considerations.
+Vertical flips, extensive rotations, and horizontal flips could not be utilized as they would fundamentally alter the pieces' visual identifiers, given that piece placement is dependent on the angle of view and not fixed.
+To accommodate horizontal flips, both image and board transformations were synchronized.
+Color augmentations were deliberately restrained to avoid the inversion of pixel intensity, which would result in an erroneous assignment of piece colors.

 The following transforms were used during training:
 ```python